siderakb/pmw3610-pcb/firmware/hid-mouse/README.md

 # HID Mouse

 This is a NCS (ZephyrRTOS) sample using the PMW3610 motion sensor with the nRF52840-DK.
+Refer to [pixart,pmw3610 (on spi bus) — Zephyr Project Documentation](https://docs.zephyrproject.org/latest/build/dts/api/bindings/input/pixart%2Cpmw3610.html).

 Pin mapping: